 Van Bokkel launched Bobby’s Dry Gin on 12 February 2014.
 It took two years of experimentation before the premium gin was ready to be launched commercially.

 “My grandfather was named Jacobus, which is a typical Dutch name, even though he was from the Maluku Islands.
 His generation had a lot of Dutch names, due to the colonies of the Netherlands in Indonesia.
 But my grandmother used to call him Bob or Bobby,” explains Sebastiaan, about the origins of his gin’s name.

 “First off, I wanted to make a jenever.
-Jenever is a typical Dutch alcohol and comes from Schiedam, which is ten minutes’ drive from here in Rotterdam.
+Jenever is a typical Dutch alcohol and comes from Schiedam, which is a 10-minute drive from here in Rotterdam.
 It is the jenever capital of the world,” he says in his laid-back manner.

 An authentic Dutch drink

 “I wanted to make something that was really authentic and Dutch.
 My grandfather used to love jenever, he used to drink it a lot.
 He drank Oude Bols, which comes in stone bottles, but he had a funny habit; he used to put his jenever in his own bottle, which he infused with herbs that were used in Indonesian cuisine, herbs like cloves, lemongrass, pepper and coriander.
 What he basically did was make his own gin,” explains Sebastiaan.

 “Gin is based on jenever.
 He made a bathtub gin, as you call it in gin terminology.
 He didn’t know it, he just liked his jenever more when it was infused with herbs to give it more flavour.
 I called my mam and said, ‘Mam, I’m going to make a jenever because it’s a cool product and it reminds me of my grandfather’…We figured out what he put in his bottle and made it,” he adds.